microsoft/TailwindTraders-Backend/README.md

 - Build & deploy images to ACR

 You can skip the step "Configuring services" because there is no need to configure anything.

-### Creating the ACI resource

-Some of the Backend services use a CosmosDb resource.
-The CosmosDb emulator will be used in order to avoid creating a real CosmosDb account.
-Currently the emulator do not run under Linux containers, so it is deployed in a Azure Container Instance.
-To create the ACI you have to run the `Deploy-CosmosDb-Aci.ps1` with following parameters:

-- `-resourceGroup`: Resource group where to create the ACI
-- -`name`: Name of the ACI

-This will create the ACI resource and deploy the Azure CosmosDb emulator image running on it.

 ### Deploying mongodb, sql server and azurite (storage emulator) on AKS